Moussaka is a Greek classic, and here I’ll show you how to make it in the most delicious way possible!

 Cinnamon

 Another distinctive part of a Moussaka’s meat sauce is the use of cinnamon.
 It’s quite subtle, but it really gives that classic Moussaka flavour.
-You can use a cinnamon stick, or use ground cinnamon as I’ve done here!
+You can use a cinnamon stick, or use ground cinnamon as I’ve done here.

-Process shots: fry onion and garlic (photo 1), fry ground beef (photo 2), add tomato paste (photo 3), fry then add red wine (photo 4), pour in stock and passata then add thyme, parsley, bay leaves, cinnamon and seasoning (photo 5), simmer until thick consistency (photo 6).
+Process shots: fry onion and garlic (photo 1), fry beef (photo 2), add tomato paste (photo 3), fry then add red wine (photo 4), pour in stock and passata then add thyme, parsley, bay leaves, cinnamon and seasoning (photo 5), simmer until thick consistency (photo 6).

 Vegetables in Moussaka